0xlillith/Viper/README.md

 - Sparse infill 40% rectilinear.
 - Print in vertical, 90º.
 Way better than horizontal, safer than 45º.

+Post-Processing:
+- Currently, no sanding.
+No acetone.
+- Just finishing with some lacquer.
+I like Montana Colors Acrylic - Matte.

 # Mouse
 Want to try an integrated mini trackball.